umdfiresa2023/fire-summit-mining/README.md

 **Control variables**

-Our control variable is the type of mine, where we are specifically comparing cobalt mines to other types of mines.
+Our control variable is the type of mine, where we are specifically comparing cobalt mines to all other types of mines.
 The data on mining permits provided by the Democratic Republic of the Congo’s Ministry of Mining contains information on the types of minerals that are mined at each mining location.
-A mine is considered a cobalt mine if cobalt is one of the minerals that are mined there.
+A mine is considered a cobalt mine if cobalt is among the minerals mined at that location

 **Wrangling Methodology**